You are here

 IRB Status

-Nominees who plan to use AGGRS funds to compensate human research participants must submit a copy of their IRB application and/or approval letter.
-If the applicant has not yet applied for IRB approval, the budget cannot reflect payments to human research participants.
+Nominees who plan to use AGGRS funds to compensate human research participants are encouraged to submit a copy of their IRB application and/or approval letter.
+If the applicant has not yet applied for IRB approval, the student may still apply for AGGRS funds, but the program is responsible for confirming IRB approval before using disbursed AGGRS funds from the Graduate School to compensate human research participants.

 Letter of Recommendation